Nike-Inc/cerberus-doc-site/docs/architecture/authentication.md

 ## Prerequisites

 The EC2 instance must be assigned an IAM role that has been given permissions to at least one SDB in Cerberus.
-The IAM role to be assigned must contain, at a minimum, a IAM policy statement giving access to call the KMS' decrypt action.
+The IAM role to be assigned must contain, at a minimum, a IAM policy statement giving access to call the KMS' decrypt
+action:

 {% highlight json %}
 {